Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 Table of Contents

-These differences may make you nervous but don’t worry, most people also experience these feelings.
-Keep reading this blog to find out three key pieces of advice to help make the transition from school to university as easy as possible.
+Moving to university is not just an educational change – it can be a complete shift of your geographical, cultural, and socio-economic norms.
+These differences may make you nervous, but don’t worry, most people also experience these feelings.
+Keep reading this article to find out three key pieces of advice on making a seamless transition from school to university.

 It’s important to remember that everybody’s experience of university is different.
 There is no singular way that university should be experienced and everyone has an individual focus which prioritises certain elements over others.

-Tip 1: Practical Preparation
+Tip 1: Practical Preparation whilst Still at School

 Maybe you have a favourite meal that instantly reminds you of home?
 Ask your parents to teach you how to make it so that when you’re at uni, you still have a taste of home away from home.
-You can only live off ready meals for so long…

-Tip 2: Create a Support Network
+Tip 2: Create a Support Network to Ease Your Transition

 Never feel as though you can’t speak to someone.
 University can sometimes feel slightly isolating but try to remember that there are people to help.
 From your academic advisors to Nightline, there are so many people ready to support you in your transition from school to university.